‘Germs on a Plane’: 5 Tips to Fly Flu Free

 Travelling by air may seem to be exhilarating and appealing but it’s no surprise that aircraft are the perfect venues for the contraction of cold symptoms and symptoms of the flu.
 Evidently, this makes one vulnerable and at a higher risk to get a few sniffles, or worse, a full-on case of the common cold and a flu symptoms.

-Don’t feel paranoid about picking up the nasty virus in flight.
-Outlined below are five simple tips to best avoid viruses while you’re locked with a few hundred germ carriers and fly flu free.
+Don’t feel paranoid about picking up the nasty cold virus in flight.
+Outlined below are five simple flu recovery tips to best avoid viruses while you’re locked with a few hundred germ carriers and fly flu free.

-2. Stay Hydrated & Strengthen Your ‘Natural Defense System’
+2. Stay Hydrated & Strengthen Your ‘Immune System’

-Popping one of the leading and effective sugar-free lozenges called PhytoRelief-CC is yet another proven method of defending your system against symptoms of flu.
+Popping one of the leading and effective sugar-free lozenges called PhytoRelief-CC is yet another proven method of defending your system against first symptoms of flu.
 It features triple benefits of ginger, curcumin extracts and pomegranate that act as anti-viral and anti-bacterial tools.
-Furthermore, this trifecta helps boost immunity and provides a natural remedy for cough, cold, and flu during your flight.
+Furthermore, this trifecta helps boost immune system and provides a natural cure for common cold, cough, and flu during your flight.

 It’s a myth that the air system in the cabin makes the passengers sick.
 Today’s aircrafts are equipped with sophisticated air-filtering systems that help create enough current to capture up to 99% percent of the bacteria and viruses, hence reducing the transmission rates of cold and flu viruses.
 Keeping personal vents above your head open helps push away contagious germs floating near you from an infected person.

 5. Filter The Air by Wearing a Mask to avoid Cold Allergy